gradle/gradle/design-docs/incremental-build.md

 Handle multiple actions added via multiple calls to outOfDate() and removed()?
 Provide a simpler API that separates outOfDate() and removed() processing temporally?

+## Task implementation supports incremental execution for some types of input files

+A task may take as input serveral different collections of input files.
+This story reworks the incremental task API to allow input file changes to be delivered per-input file collection.
+It must be possible for a task to declare which of its input file collections it supports incremental execution for.
+A change in any other input file collection should trigger a rebuild execution of the task:

+- A file moves from one collection to another.
+- A file is added to a second collection.
+- A file is removed from some but not all collections.

+## C++ compilation is incremental when a C++ source file changes

+1. Split `LinkExecutable` and `LinkSharedLibrary` task implementations out of `CppCompile` task type.
+    - Change the `cpp` plugin to add these tasks and wire together.
+2. Change the `CppCompile` task to declare its source files, include directories and output directories as properties with the appropriate annotations.
+4. Change the `CppCompile` task to be incremental wrt source file changes:
+    - When a source file is added, compile only that source file.
+    - When a source file is changed, compile only that source file.
+    - When a source file is removed, remove the object file for that source file.
+    - When a header file is changed in some way, recompile all source files.

 ## GRADLE-918: Document task input and output annotations

 ## Story: Invalidate task outputs when task implementation changes